SixArm/topics/topics/how-to-organize-code/index.md

 Use Version Control: Utilize version control systems like Git to track changes to your code and collaborate with other developers effectively.

 Document: Include comments and documentation that explain the purpose, behavior, and usage of functions, classes, and modules.

-Test: Write tests for your code before you implement the functionality.
-This approach ensures that your code meets requirements and allows for easier refactoring.

 Use Dependency Management: Use dependency management tools to handle external libraries and modules.
 This simplifies the installation and updating of dependencies.